reemamemon/GenAI_Hack/README.md

 ## Key Features

 **1. Conversation Practice:**
- -Engage in voice-based conversations with the bot.
+ - Engage in voice-based conversations with the bot.
- -Receive instant feedback on fluency, grammar, and pronunciation.
+ - Receive instant feedback on fluency, grammar, and pronunciation.

 **2. Pronunciation Assistance:**
- -Input any word or sentence.
+ - Input any word or sentence.
- -The bot accurately pronounces the input, helping users refine their speaking skills.
+ - The bot accurately pronounces the input, helping users refine their speaking skills.

 **3. Vocabulary Enhancement:**
- -Provide a word to the bot.
+ - Provide a word to the bot.
- -The bot returns synonyms and their meanings in Urdu, aiding vocabulary growth.
+ - The bot returns synonyms and their meanings in Urdu, aiding vocabulary growth.

 ## Technologies Used